holochain/holochain-rust/app_spec/README.md

 Please see the [Contribute section](https://github.com/holochain/holochain-rust/blob/develop/README.md#app-spec-driven-development) for our protocol on how we do this, and also see the [core dev setup guide](https://github.com/holochain/holochain-rust/blob/develop/doc/CoreDevSetup.md), which details how to set up a development environment (`nix-shell` is recommended), run tests (e.g. all tests with `hc test`), etc.

+### Run the tests

+Make sure that you fully completed the installation of dependencies.
+Then, within this directory run the following:

+`./build_and_test.sh`

+You should see the tests all passing successfully.

 ### Detailed Description of testing process

 In order to get from the source directory tree to a Holochain DNA package, and then test that, several steps need to be taken which are all automated.